 “I have represented the values of my constituents and have fought for the issues that matter most to the 34th District,” Murphy said in a statement.
 “I am grateful that they have sent me back to Richmond to fight for them.
 Thank you again for putting your faith in me to deliver on our priorities and build on the progress that we have made for the people of the Commonwealth.”

-Keam cruised to victory in the 35th District, where he will represent the Town of Vienna, Tysons, and Oakton in the House of Delegates for a sixth term.
+Keam cruised to victory in the 35th District, where he will represent the Town of Vienna, Tysons, and Oakton in the House of Delegates for a seventh term.
 He led Republican nominee Kevin McGrath with just under 70% of the vote, though 10 of the district’s 22 precincts have not reported results yet.

 Sullivan and Simon saw even wider margins of victory.